alechilczenko/old-dotfiles/README.md

 # Dotfiles 🐧
 Welcome!
 These are my custom configuration files and software utilities for Arch Linux, with I3 window manager.
 Here you can encounter the list of software that I use daily, and another customization themes.

-Also I made a simple python script named RWAL that select and put a random wallpaper from a folder, in this folder you can see my wallpapers.
+Also I made a simple python script named RWAL that select and put a random wallpaper from a folder, in this folder you can see my wallpapers, open this file and change my path.
 I'm thinking about another features i will add later, like a customized lock screen.
 ![Screenshot](/Screenshots/1.png)
 ![Screenshot](/Screenshots/2.png)